Mask-ne (Mask-related Acne)

 Most people with mask-ne will benefit from simply adding a medicated wash in the shower:

-• Apply the benzoyl peroxide wash and leave it on for at least 5-10 minutes for the medication to soak into your skin before rinsing off.
+2. Apply the benzoyl peroxide wash and leave it on for 5–10 minutes so the medication can soak in before rinsing.

-• Benzoyl peroxide wash or azelaic acid wash can be used once or twice a day as your face wash.
+3. Use benzoyl peroxide wash once or twice daily.
 You do not need another face wash.
-Avoid exfoliating face washes.
+Avoid exfoliating scrubs.

 What if my mask-ne isn’t getting better?

-Usually, the steps above can help most people get their mask-ne better.
-Sometimes prescription creams or pills are needed, especially if there is scarring.
-If over-the-counter options are not working, look for a board-certified dermatologist in your area.
+Most people can clear mask-ne with the steps above, but sometimes prescription creams or pills are needed—especially if scarring starts to appear.
+If over-the-counter options aren’t helping, find a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER